Akash-Salian/Updater-for-Ubuntu-Debian/README.md

 # Updater-for-Ubuntu-Debian
 This script helps you to full-upgrade (update, upgrade and dist-upgrade) your system by entering your password.

-1) Install Zenity first in your system sudo apt-get install zenity
+1) Install Zenity first in your system: sudo apt-get install zenity

 2) Download the update2.sh file from here.